-- New or worsening cough and - Fever >38°C, or a temperature that is abnormal for that individual and - At least one of the following symptoms: myalgia/arthralgia, prostration, nasal discharge, sore throat, headache
+- New or worsening cough and - Fever >38°C, or a temperature that is abnormal for that individual and - At least one of the following symptoms: myalgia/arthralgia, prostration, sore throat

 Note: There may be groups within the population that would not meet this definition, yet are infected with an organism that can cause respiratory outbreaks.
 For example, young children, the elderly, the immuno-compromised, or those taking medications such as steroids, NSAIDS, or ASA, may not develop a fever or may have a lowered temperature as a result of the infection.